Sindarin: Goldogrin and other early languages

 Tolkien was interested in languages from an early age, and developed several constructed languages while still a teenager.
 Eventually, as a young adult, he created an entire family of constructed languages spoken by Elves and a secondary world where these could evolve.

-One of these languages was created in around 1915, inspired by the Celtic languages, particularly Literary Welsh.
+One of these languages was created around 1915, inspired by the Celtic languages, particularly Literary Welsh.
 Tolkien called it Goldogrin or "Gnomish" in English.
 He wrote a substantial dictionary of Gnomish and a grammar.
 This is the first conceptual stage of the Sindarin language.
 At the same time Tolkien conceived a History of the Elves and wrote it in the Book of Lost Tales.
 Gnomish was spoken by the Gnomes or Noldoli, the Second Clan of Elves, and Elfin was the other tongue spoken by the great majority of the Elves of the Lonely Isle.

 The beginning of the "Name-list of the Fall of Gondolin", one of the Lost Tales, gives a good example of both languages (Gnomish and Elfin):

 "Here is set forth by Eriol at the teaching of Bronweg's son Elfrith or 'Littleheart' (and he was so named for the youth and wonder of his heart) those names and words that are used in these tales from either the tongue of the Elves of Kor as at the time spoken in the Lonely Isle, or from that related one of the Noldoli their kin whom they wrested from Melko.
 Here first are they which appear in the Tale of Tuor and the Exiles of Gondolin, first among these those ones in the Gnome-speech (lam Goldrin).
 Ainon now these were great beings who dwelt with Ilúvatar as the Elves name him (but the Gnomes Ilador or Ilathon) ere the world grew, and some of these dwelt after in the world and ere the Gods or Ainur as say the Elves.